trackmania-rl/tmrl/readme/tuto_library.md

 ```
 Our dummy drone environment has a simple action space of two floats (velocities on x and y).
 Its observation space is a bit more complex: 4 floats representing the position (2 values), the target position (2 values) and the 4 last actions (4 times 2 values).
-This history of actions is required to make the observation space Markov because the dummy RC drone has random delays.
+This history of actions is required to make the observation space Markov because the dummy RC drone has random communication delays.

 ### Actor class
 The second argument is `actor_module_cls`.